ntjennings1/seeds/python/examples/8operations/README.md

-# Alikes
+# Operations

-This seventh example will organize similar list elements into smaller groups.
+This eighth example will perform mathematical operations on a single number.

 ## Usage